LyssaKelly/a1OS/docs/README.txt

 foregorund will tell when parent ends and when child ends after process is started and finished

 Running
 -----------------------------
--To compile use "make", then to run use "./msh" -Tested using
+-To compile use "make", then to run use "./msh"
+-Test file is in "docs" and named "practice.txt" -Tested using
     ~ls
     ~ls -1